tailcallhq/tailcall/docs/guides/cli.md

 tailcall check [options] <file>...
 ```

-The `check` command offers various options that control different settings, such as the display of the blueprint, endpoints, and schema of the composition spec.
+The `check` command offer various option that control different settings, such as the display of the blueprint, endpoints, and schema of the composition spec.

 ### --n-plus-one-queries